Elbarbons/Machine-Learning-and-Deep-Learning-Project/README.md

 - Datasets: The datasets used for this project can be downloaded at this [link](https://drive.google.com/drive/folders/1Ucy9JONT26EjDAjIJFhuL9qeLxgSZKmf).

 ## Credits
-Credits to the [original implementation](https://github.com/amaralibey/gsv-cities) from where we started our work.
+Credits to the [original implementation](https://github.com/amaralibey/gsv-cities) on which our work is based.